Steve Fowler, Fowler Associates

 (1723-1795) was the first to use electricity medically when he replaced "bad"

-and the plague.
-The Davis & Kidder magneto machine was patented in 1854
+the plague.
+The Davis & Kidder magneto machine was patented in 1854 and combined

-and combined electricity and magnetism and became very popular.
-It generated
+electricity and magnetism and became very popular.
+It generated an electric current

 These

-could be purchased from the Sears catalogue.
-A weak charge could be produced
+be purchased from the Sears catalogue.
+A weak charge could be produced when the

-when the metal links were submerged in a solution made of sulfuric acid, vinegar,
+metal links were submerged in a solution made of sulfuric acid, vinegar, and water.

-and water.
-Pulvermacher was one on the major distributors of these belts and
+Pulvermacher was one on the major distributors of these belts and they produced

-they produced numerous booklets similar to the one shown, all filled with
+numerous booklets similar to the one shown, all filled with testimonials by satisfied

 "Electric